 Of the Anglo-Amalgamated ‘sadism’ trio, Peeping Tom is the intellectual winner, but Circus of Horrors is probably the most entertaining.
 Director Sidney Hayers is frequently labeled a hack, a charge that makes no sense what with this film and his superior Night of the Eagle (Burn, Witch, Burn!) to his credit.
 He was reportedly heavily involved in the editing, and had previously cut the acclaimed Tiger Bay and A Night to Remember.

 Scream Factory’s Blu-ray of Circus of Horrors is the presentation this unsung classic deserves.
 Douglas Slocombe’s bright colors pop, impressing us with the dazzling angles of the spinning Elissa Caro.
 Even the wide shots of the circus tent and the various acts are attractive, with spotlights tracing patterns in the smoky air.
 The 1:77 aspect ratio looks good, with no distortion.
 I remember that the old Image laserdisc of this title was both cropped and slightly squeezed — there was no way to make it look good.

-I miss not having a battery of extras on this title, although that’s perhaps a symptom of the movie’s regrettable low status in the halls of horror.
-The usual gang of experts might have had difficulty mansplaining what we’re watching, when 90% of its meaning is right on the surface.
+I miss not having a battery of extras on this title, although that’s perhaps a symptom of the movie’s irritatingly low status in the halls of horror.
+The usual gang of horror experts might have had difficulty mansplaining what we’re watching, when 90% of its meaning is right on the surface.
 We’re given an effective U.K. trailer, two rather gory B&W TV spots and a nice still gallery.
 John Landis’s Trailers from Hell commentary piece isn’t one of his best — he’s usually right-on insightful, but here he simply calls Circus of Horrors a bad movie!
 Gee, was John offended by its bad taste?

 I would like to know if Circus of Horrors is considered to be Anton Diffring’s best role.
 In big pictures he’s most often an aristocratic German officer, which can’t have been much of a stretch for him.
-Differing is so irredeemably, deliciously BAD as as the Sinister Dr. Schüler that he’s almost sympathetic: can’t a twisted maniac pursue his life’s dream in peace?
+Diffring is so irredeemably, deliciously BAD as as the Sinister Dr. Schüler that he’s almost sympathetic: can’t a twisted maniac pursue his life’s dream in peace?

 Reviewed by Glenn Erickson